lizdahlstrom/lizdahlstrom.dev/project-posts/pwd.md

 date: 'May 20, 2020'
 excerpt: 'An SPA that simulates a desktop that the user can open different windows and applications on.'
 image: 'pwd.png'
-tags: [ 'ReactJs', 'JavaScript', 'NextJs', 'styled-components' ]
+tags: [ 'ReactJs', 'JavaScript', 'Web Sockets' ]
 source: 'https://github.com/lizdahlstrom/lizdahlstrom.dev'
 ---